Wednesday, October 12, 2022

 I got the book a few days ago in the mail.
 Thanks Levykauppa X. I also had a lot of the Pembroke and Wigwam CDs on hand, but all are familiar by now.
 Some of the solo works I had to brush up on.

 He talks about his start in the music business sort of by accident.
 "The script was written for me."
 Before we go into the book, I have to say that there was not really another singer in Finland to handle English lyrics at that level in 1966.
 When he gets to write songs and record with Blues Section, with every song he nailed the vocals in the Blues Section era songs.
 In fact his singing style is pretty much the same throughout the 1970s.
 Occasionally he would create a comical character with a new voice.
+Criticism of his early vocal efforts was mostly that "he was not a blues singer."
+Obviously, he was not.

 How does the actual Jim's Finnish sound?
 Well, we have some samples from YLE.
 It is at this link.
 Scroll down to "Wigwamissa mä opin missä d-molli on."
 And then right under that Jim Pembroken haastattelu.
 There is a song at the end, one of his best demos we have, at the end in English.